pcm720/OSDMenu/mbr/README.md

    For example, Japanese consoles only support Japanese and English languages and will fallback to Japanese if any other language other than English is set.
    OSDMenu MBR does **not** check whether your console actually supports the language.

+To disable configuration flags just for one boot path while keeping them for other paths, add a `-noflags` as the last argument.

 ### Supported paths

 - `$HOSDSYS` — executes HOSDMenu or HDD-OSD from the following locations: